A hidden gem

 Did you know?

-« Comic » does not mean it’s funny or supposed to make you laugh…. but designates a theatre genre mixing the sung and the spoken.
+“comic opera” refers to the genre regularly programmed at the Opéra Comique. « Comic » does not mean it’s funny or supposed to make you laugh…. but designates a theatre genre mixing the sung and the spoken.
 Comic opera therefore defers from opera, which is entirely sung.

 Some pictures of our operas

-The Opéra Comique has been a national theatre since 2015.
+The Opéra Comique has been a national theatre since 2005.
 Over 110 people work here and continuously contribute to its productions and prestige.

 Olivier Mantei has been its director since 2015, until 2021.